Kehom/GodotAddonPack/readme.md

 # Kehom's Godot Addon Pack

 This repository contains not only a collection of Godot addons, it's also a demo project using those "plugins".
-Now there is a C++ module version of this pack that can be found [here]().
+All of them are pure GDScript, yet there is a C++ module version of this pack that can be found [here](https://github.com/Kehom/GodotModulePack).

-The addons in this pack require Godot v3.2.x to work.
+The addons in this pack require Godot v3.2+ to work.

 The following addons are part of this pack: